 Step-by-step recipe

-With the stock already prepared and strained, the rest of the recipe is quick.
+With the fish stock already prepared and strained, the rest of the recipe is quick.
 Follow these steps in order:

 Regional variations of fish soup